AllaRomasheva/allaromasheva.github.io/_posts/en/2023/2023-10-09-brandbook-needed.md

 ---
-title: What is a brand book and why is it needed ?
+title: What is a brand book and why is it needed?
 description: A brand book is an important element in forming a strong brand image.
 It is used for marketing campaigns, as well as communication, creation of products and services.
 category: en
 source: